harllee/jessicaharllee.com/_work/primary-color-filtering.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4">
   <img src="/uploads/primary-color-filters_family-original.jpg" class="" alt="Breakdown showing how the swatches were originally constructed">
-  <p class="text-small italic text-center">To easily create family swatches, I originally combined our product colors with grey slices set to multiply.</p>
+  <p class="body-caption text-center">To easily create family swatches, I originally combined our product colors with grey slices set to multiply.</p>
 </div>

 With one element, we needed to communicate that a family swatch wouldn’t just filter by one specific shade, but by many shades.
 I originally landed on a “sliced circle” mark in which I started with a color from our clothing palette and overlaid grey slices set to different levels of transparency, creating multiple shades of the same color.
 This read exactly as intended in research, which was great, but something was feeling off about it and we couldn’t figure out what.

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4">
   <img src="/uploads/primary-color-filters_family-iteration.jpg" class="" alt="A sketch showing many different options for how to present color family swatches.">
-  <p class="text-small italic text-center">I tried a number of different ways to represent color families.</p>
+  <p class="body-caption text-center">I tried a number of different ways to represent color families.</p>
 </div>

 I spent some time trying different shapes (hexagons, rounded squares, donuts), patterns (stripes, gradients), and approaches to the slices (more slices, unevenly sized slices, non-linear color order).
 I also tried different approaches to pulling the colors, such as having each slice use Primary clothing colors instead of a color overlay, which only worked for color families in which we offered a wide variety of shades, and fell apart for families in which we only had two or three colors.